 - Everything that happens in the synchronous seminar is recorded and can be viewed later.

-- In addition to the work that students do on the computer, they have a full complement of off-line work, such as readings, writing papers, problems sets, and completing labs and projects.
+- In addition to the work that students do online, they have a full complement of off-line work, such as readings, writing papers, problem sets, and completing labs and projects.